danailgrgv/Robot-swarm/README.md

 # Robot Swarm

-This project is about creating a robot that swarms around.
+This project is about creating an autonomous car robot.
+See documentation for details

 ## About us
 | First name |  Last name |         E-mail           |  Student number  |   PCN    |